theratcoder/SimplePong/README.md

 ## SimplePong

-A simple pong game that you are wellcome to play, work on, and have fun with this project!
+A simple pong game that you are welcome to play, work on, and have fun with this project!

 ### Running the precomplied exe